-Since Gibson Les Pauls are top-rated guitars, some of the most famous guitarists use them.
-The P90 pickup is the Gibson version of a single-coil, and it’s a popular style to use in the Les Paul.
-As a single coil, it’s subject to noise just as ordinary single coils are but because of its design, it sounds a little warmer.
+The Gibson Les Paul is one of the most famous and well-known guitars, and naturally, some of the most famous guitarists use them — Jimmy Page, Slash, and Billy Gibbons to name a few.
+The P90 pickup is the Gibson version of a single-coil, and it’s used commonly in Les Pauls.
+Like all single-coils, it’s subject to some extra noise, but because of its design, it sounds a little warmer than its Fender counterpart.
 In this coverage of the Les Paul P90 wiring, we’ll begin with the code, take a look at a typical diagram, then review the required components.

 Gibson Les Paul P90 Wiring Code

-Because the P90 is a single-coil pickup, it should only have two wires.
+Because the P90 is a single-coil, it should only have two wires.
 There are some modern versions of the P90 that feature hum-canceling properties, so if you’re using one of those, just use a humbucker wiring diagram to install it into your guitar.

 To find the Hot and Ground wires, check your pickup documentation.
-If you do not have documentation or know the exact brand, you will need to use a multimeter.
+If you don’t have documentation or know the exact brand, you will need to use a multimeter.
 Since there are only two wires, you stand a good chance of guessing the Hot and Ground, if you have no other method.
-You will notice a slightly hollowing of your tone when the pickup selector is in the center position if the pickup is backward.
+Your tone will be slightly hollow-sounding if the pickup selector is in the center position and the wiring is backward.

 Gibson Les Paul Wiring Diagram